sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

 The workflow needs data to work on.
 So, the next step will be to upload a data file that you want to process in your workflow.

+The steps involved in uploading data files are:

+#.
+Go to File System Page
+#.
+Choose and Upload Files
+#.
+View the Uploaded Files

+This document explains in detail the steps required to upload data files in Fire Insights.

-Go to the File System Page to Upload Files
+Go to the File System Page
 -----------

 #.
 To upload data contained in CSV file format, hover the cursor over **Data** in the top menu bar to display the drop-down list.